Deep Learning for Retinal Degeneration Assessment: A Comprehensive Analysis of the MARIO Challenge: Proposed solutions

 \subsection{Summary of methods proposed for each team}

-The following section provides a concise overview of the methodologies developed by each finalist team.
-To facilitate understanding, a visual summary illustrating the common pipeline structures employed by the participants is presented in Figure Fig.~\ref{fig:description_method_task1and2}.
-The detailed specific methodology of each team for Task 1 and Task 2 is documented in Tab.~\ref{tab:task1summary} and Tab.~\ref{tab:task2summary}, respectively.
+The following section provides a concise, cross-team overview of the methodologies developed by the twelve finalists; full per-team narrative descriptions are provided in Supplementary Sections~\nameref{sec:supp_methods_t1} and~\nameref{sec:supp_methods_t2} to keep the main text focused.
+A visual summary illustrating the common pipeline structures employed by the participants is presented in Figures~\ref{fig:description_method_task1} and~\ref{fig:description_method_task2}, and comprehensive per-team architectural, training, and pre-processing details, together with GitHub implementations, are documented in Tables~\ref{tab:task1summary} and~\ref{tab:task2summary}.